-Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as; protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
-(The term children includes everyone under the age of 18.)
-Working Together to Safeguard Children 2018
+Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as;

+- Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes.

+Safequarding applies to ALL children and young people.
+Children includes everyone under the age of 18yrs.